 - IELTS Indicator: 6.5, with a minimum of 6.5 in Writing and no less than 6.0 in all other components

 - TOEFL IBT (internet-based and special home edition): 87, with a minimum of 23 in Writing and a minimum of 21 in all other components

 - Trinity ISE: Level 3 with Merit in all components

 - PTE Academic: 61, with a minimum of 61 in Writing and no less than 55 in all other components

 - Cambridge Certificate in Advanced English (CAE) and Cambridge Proficiency (CPE): 176, with a minimum of 176 in Writing and no less than 169 in all other components

 - Duolingo: 110, minimum 110 in production and 100 in all other components

 - LanguageCert B2 Communicator: High Pass with 33/50 in each component

-Applicants who have completed a degree in English in the last two years or who have completed work experience at an English-speaking organisation within the last two years may also be considered.
+Applicants who have completed a degree in English in the last seven years or who have completed work experience at an English-speaking organisation within the last two years may also be considered.